Vegetable Stock From Scraps

 a stockpot of vegetable stock from scraps

-What can I use Homemade Vegetable Stock for?
+What can I use this vegetable stock for?

-This vegetable stock from scraps can be used in many ways.
+This flavorful stock can be used in many ways.
 My favorite way to use this stock is for risotto and soups.
-More specifically, mushroom risotto.
+My favorite use is mushroom risotto.
 It creates a delicious rich risotto that brings out the wonderful flavors of mushrooms within the risotto.
 But you can also use it for gravies, sauces, soups, and even warm it on the stovetop to drink on its own.

 What other vegetables can I use for the vegetable stock?